adityasaky/gittuf-ndss-eval/README.md

 git clone https://github.com/adityasaky/gittuf-ndss-eval
 ```

-Ensure that Python 3 is installed.
-This README assumes that it's available as
+If you chose the manual installation process, ensure that Python 3 is installed.
-`python3` in your PATH, though this may vary based on your operating system.
+This README assumes that it's available as `python3` in your PATH, though this
-Also install the evaluation script dependencies via the provided
+may vary based on your operating system.
+Also install the evaluation script
-`requirements.txt` file.
-This can be using `pip` in a virtual environment or
+dependencies via the provided `requirements.txt` file.
+This can be using `pip`
-your system package manager.
+in a virtual environment or your system package manager.

 Each experiment is contained in its respective Python file.
 To run an
 experiment, simply pass it to Python, e.g. `python3 experiment1.py`.
 The script